 One of the main limitation of this assumption is that past behavior might not be able to be translated into the future.
 Depositor’s behavior are complex and can be difficult to estimate.
 The current data that is available to TRY would not allow the ability for more complex modeling to determine behavior.

 To determine the stability of the results, TRY compares the current year’s result with the previous one.
-TRY identifies those with material deviance, contact the FLUs for more information regarding possible reason, and consult with second line (MRD) to determine if any proposed adjustment is appropriate and reasonable.
+TRY identifies those with material deviance, contact the FLUs for more information regarding possible reason, and consult with second line (ERM) to determine if any proposed adjustment is appropriate and reasonable.

 Current Setting on Decay

 It should be noted that the current setting on Decay is conservative, as the model currently assumes most of the NMD accounts to decay immediately.
 This is characterized by the setting <Auto Update Action> to “Historical Balance in First”.
 When the historical balance is placed in first, PROFITStar assumes the account matures immediately, or there is immediate decay.